BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics

 \section{Contributions}

-G.K. and Z.Y. worked on the first-principles computations.
-M.R.H. and K.K. worked on solid state synthesis and crystal growth.
-G.K. worked on the PL and electrical characterizations with guidance on data analyses from J.L.
-G.K., Z.Y., and J.L. prepared the manuscript, with inputs from G.H., G.L.E., and D.P.F.
+G.K. and Z.Y. worked on the first-principles computations; M.R.H. and K.K. worked on solid-state synthesis and crystal growth; G.K. worked on the PL and electrical characterizations with guidance on data analyses from J.L.; G.K., Z.Y., and J.L. prepared the manuscript, with inputs from G.H., K.K., G.L.E., and D.P.F.